-Additive Manufacturing (AM) is a perspective manufacturing technology with 20 compound annual growth rate from 2019 to 2025 [Altıparmak and Xiao, 2021].
-This technology attracts attention of industries because it provides lightweight products, low volume production, high design complexity, the ability to change designs frequently a deeded [Abdulhameed et al., 2019], supply chain management for mass customization and promising healthcare opportunities of bioprintig applications.
-AM is already used in aerospace, automotive industry, medicine, architecture and jewelry.
-Several trends of AM development appeared among these industries.
-One of the common directions of AM development is a design of metamaterials [Palani and Kannan, 2022].
+Additive Manufacturing (AM) is a perspective manufacturing technology with a 20% estimated compound annual growth rate from 2019 to 2025 [Altıparmak and Xiao, 2021].
+This technology attracts the attention of industries because it provides lightweight products, low volume production, high design complexity, the ability to change designs frequently as needed [Abdulhameed et al., 2019], supply chain management for mass customization, and promising healthcare opportunities for bioprinting applications.
+The aerospace, car industry, medicine, architecture, and jewelry use AM.
+Several trends of AM development appeared in these industries.
+One of the developing directions of AM development is the design of metamaterials [Palani and Kannan, 2022].
 This term defines different types of inner structures.
-The problem of their design appears in many applications, including thermoelectrics [Zhang et al., 2022a], implants and scaffolds [Sezer et al., 2021].
-Moreover, we can see that researchers want to make a design more automated.
-It leads to development of structural optimization in architecture [Liu et al., 2022] and general studies of topology optimization [Liu et al., 2018].
+Their design problem appears in many applications, including thermoelectrics [Zhang et al., 2022a], implants, and scaffolds [Sezer et al., 2021].
+Moreover, researchers want to make a design more automated.
+It leads to the development of structural optimization in architecture [Liu et al., 2022b] and topology optimization in general [Liu et al., 2018].

 AM breathed new life into topology optimization.
-Topology optimization was not quite attractive for conventional manufacturing processes because it required manual verification of obtained designs and their remodeling [Meng et al., 2020].
-Topology optimization algorithms can not care by work with limitations of these manufacturing processes.
-AM provides more design freedom and, therefore, many automatically generated designs are appropriate for this technology.
+Topology optimization was not attractive for conventional manufacturing processes because it required manual verification of obtained designs and their remodeling [Meng et al., 2020].
+The limitations of these manufacturing processes restrict topology optimization algorithms from well physical implementation.
+AM provides more design freedom.
+Thus, many automatically generated designs are appropriate for this technology.
 However, there are still some challenges for topology optimization used for AM.
-The optimization algorithm can result with parts violating resolution of a 3D printer or its acceptable overhang angle [Prathyusha and Babu, 2022].
+The optimization algorithm can result in parts violating the resolution of a 3D printer or its acceptable overhang angle [Prathyusha and Babu, 2022].
 The first option to solve these problems is to incorporate these constraints into the topology optimization algorithm.
-The second option is to include supports into the design process [Amir and Amir, 2021].
-This way introduces a new branch of modeling tasks, modeling of lattice structures.
-These structures can work as supports of overhang regions of parts.
-We can also use lattices for lightweight by filling them into inner volumes of parts.
+The second is to include support structures in the design process [Amir and Amir, 2021].
+This way introduces a new branch of modeling tasks, i.e., the modeling of lattice structures.
+They can work as supports for overhang regions of parts.
+One can also use lattices for lightweight by filling them into inner volumes of parts.
 These lattice structures are one more subject of topology optimization.
-Topology optimization algorithms have more fundamental challenges ex \bigcirc t we mentioned above.
-One of them is the performance for large scale applications [Mukherjee et al., 2021].
-It seems that Central Processing Unit (CPU) and Graphics Processing Unit (GPU) parallel computing and Artificial Intelligence (AI) methods can solve this problem.
-There is one more challenge of topology optimization algorithms that can still require remodeling the part.
-It is different representations of the geometry for the optimization, manual design and generation of Computer Numerical Control (CNC) programs.
-The most widely used topology optimization method, Solid Isotropic Material with Penalization (SIMP), uses voxel representation, Computer Aided Design (CAD) systems work on the hybrid geometric model based on Constructie Solid Geometry (CSG) and Boundary Representation (BRep), and, finally, .STL format is the de facto standard for CNC generation software.
+Topology optimization algorithms have more fundamental challenges except for mentioned ones.
+One of them is the performance of large-scale applications [Mukherjee et al., 2021].
+It seems that Central Processing Unit (CPU) and Graphics Processing Unit (GPU) parallel computing [Liu et al., 2022a], [Duarte et al., 2015], [Xia et al., 2017] and Artificial Intelligence (AI) methods [Maksum et al., 2022] can solve this problem.
+One more challenge of topology optimization algorithms is that it still requires remodeling the part [Muzzupappa et al., 2010], [Bhosale and Sapkal, 2021].
+The reason is different geometry representations for the design, optimization, and generation of Computer Numerical Control (CNC) programs for AM.
+The most widely used topology optimization method, Solid Isotropic Material with Penalization (SIMP) [Sigmund, 2001], uses voxel representation.
+Computer Aided Design (CAD) systems work with the hybrid geometric model.
+It uses Constructive Solid Geometry (CSG) [Requicha and Voelcker, 1977] and Boundary Representation (BRep) [Stroud, 2006].
+Finally, the ".STL" format is the de facto standard for CNC generation software used for AM.

-This thesis proposes an architecture of a modeling system for additive manufacturing with efficient rendering, slicing, topology and parameter optimization algorithms based on the unique geometry representation.
+This thesis proposes an architecture of a modeling system for AM with efficient rendering, slicing, topology, and parameter optimization algorithms based on the unique geometry representation, Function Representation (FRep).
 All mentioned components of the system are crucial.
 The rendering algorithm provides drawing facilities that show a preview of the modeled object.
-Slicing means procedures for generating CNC programs required for manufacturing.
-Topology and parameter optimization components make the design process simpler through automatic design suggestions for an arbitrary functional problem.
+In the scope of this thesis, slicing means procedures for generating CNC programs required for AM.
+Topology and parameter optimization components simplify the design process through automatic design suggestions for an arbitrary functional problem.